Privacy czar raises alarm on smart meter data

 “This is all about control: Who gets control over the personal data?” she said in an interview.
 “It’s your data, it’s not Toronto Hydro’s or Hydro One’s.
 You should be the person to decide how that data is used.”

-But smart meters – now installed in just about every household across the province – now provide utilities with power readings every 15 minutes, almost in real time.
+But smart meters – now installed in just about every household across the province – have in some areas prompted a consumer revolt over privacy and costs, and now provide utilities with power readings every 15 minutes, almost in real time.

-As well, consumers can volunteer to have devices that allow the utility to shut down their air conditioner.
+As well, consumers can volunteer to have devices that allow the utility to shut down their air conditioner as part of a revised smart meter program choice for participants.

-And in the next few years, many appliances will grow “smarter”, allowing the electric utilities to peer into households and monitor what appliance are being used, and when, Cavoukian said.
+And in the next few years, many appliances will grow “smarter”, allowing the electric utilities to peer into households and monitor what appliances are being used, even as telecoms explore home energy management services, Cavoukian said.

 And she recently attended a conference in the U.S. where utilities were talking about “monetizing” – they meant selling—the new information they were gleaning from their customers.